Senior Paralegal, Children's Program

 • Favorable results on background check including driving record Child Protection Registry and state and federal criminal records

-Amica Center for Immigrants Rights is an equal opportunity accordance with anti-discrimination law it is the purpose of this policy to effectuate these principles and mandates.
+EEO Statement: Amica Center for Immigrant Rights is an equal opportunity accordance with anti-discrimination law it is the purpose of this policy to effectuate these principles and mandates.
 Amica Center prohibits discrimination and harassment of any type and affords equal employment opportunities to employees and applicants without regard to race color religion sex sexual orientation gender identity or expression pregnancy age national origin disability status genetic information protected veteran status or any other characteristic protected by law.
 Amica Center conforms to the spirit as well as to the letter of all applicable laws and regulations.

 Salary Description